Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Polyhedra.rst

 **Grid Of Interactions:**

 In ``ExaDEM``, interactions are stored in the form of a grid of cells (AOSOA), the cell (SOA) then containing a ``GridExtraDynamicDataStorageT``, i.e. a data structure similar to a vector of ``Interactions`` + particle information vector.
 This data structure facilitates the migration of information between ``MPI`` processes when the interaction is considered to be always active (i.e. the two polyhedra are always in contact from one time step to the next).
-For more details in code, see `src/polyhedra/include/exaDEM/interaction/grid_cell_interaction.hpp` and ``extra_storage`` package in ``ExaNBody``.
+For more details in code, see `src/polyhedra/include/exaDEM/interaction/grid_cell_interaction.hpp` and the ``extra_storage`` package in ``ExaNBody``.

 **Classifier:**